ISI-MIP/isimip-files-api/README.md

-isimip-files-api
+ISIMIP Files API
 ================

-A webservice to asynchronously perform operations on NetCDF files, using [Flask](https://palletsprojects.com/p/flask/) and [RQ](https://python-rq.org/).
+A webservice to asynchronously perform operations on NetCDF files before downloading them, using [Flask](https://palletsprojects.com/p/flask/) and [RQ](https://python-rq.org/).

 The service is deployed on https://files.isimip.org/api/v2 as part of the [ISIMIP Repository](https://data.isimip.org).
 The previous version of the API is available at https://files.isimip.org/api/v1.